d4rkang3l/marathon/docs/docs/native-docker.md

 semantics.
 All other Docker container properties result in an error with the Mesos containerizer.

-Starting with Marathon v1.5, Mesos containerizer supports `container.docker.pullConfig` property, which may be used to specify a Docker `config.json` per Docker image.
-Its `secret` property should be set to one of top-level `secrets` field, which refers to a secret in a secret store storing a content of `~/.docker/config.json`.
+Starting with Marathon v1.5, Mesos containerizer supports the `container.docker.pullConfig` property, which may be used to specify a Docker `config.json` per Docker image.
+Its `secret` property should be set to one of top-level `secrets` properties, which refers to `config.json` in a secret store.

 ```json
 {